 Here are seven tips to help you to perfect your customer service email etiquette.

 The term “professional tone” means something different to everyone.
-Some people think the email message without mistakes is already professional enough, while others consider formal language without bias and slang to be the one.
+Some people think that email message without mistakes is already professional enough, while others consider formal language without bias and slang to be the one.

 That might sound obvious, but is it?
 Ask yourself, how many times did you receive an email with a typo or subject line written all in capital letters?
 It may not seem like a big deal, but it may weaken your email content.